 6 Ways My Family Scores Free Travel With Credit Cards

-I travel a lot, but I don’t pay for most of it.
+I travel a lot, but I don't pay for most of it.
 In fact, my family and I often fly in business or first class.
-I used to look for coupons for 50 cents off of this or a couple of dollars off of that—but today it takes a few hundred dollars worth of travel savings to get me to raise an eyebrow.
+I used to look for coupons for 50 cents off of this or a couple of dollars off of that — but today it takes a few hundred dollars worth of travel savings to get me to raise an eyebrow.
 This is the lifestyle of a travel rewards aficionado.
-(See also: 5 Best Travel Rewards Credit Cards with great sign up bonus offers)
+(See also: 5 Best Travel Rewards Credit Cards)

 What You Need to Know About Earning Free Travel